lf-energy/tsc-template/GOVERNANCE.md

 # Communication

 This project, just like all of open source, is a global community.
-In addition to the [Code of Conduct](code_of_conduct.md), this project will:
+In addition to the [Code of Conduct], this project will:

 * Keep all communucation on open channels ( mailing list, forums, chat ).
 * Be respectful of time and language differences between community members ( such as scheduling meetings, email/issue responsiveness, etc ).
 * Ensure tools are able to be used by community members regardless of their region.

 If you have concerns about communication challenges for this project, please contact the committers.

+[Code of Conduct]: CODE_OF_CONDUCT.md
+[Committers File]: COMMITTERS.csv
+[Contribution Guidelines]: CONTRIBUTING.md